Reviewed May 2018

 - We will remain morally and politically neutral in dealings with clients regardless of personal beliefs.

-- We will comply with codes of practice as they apply to clients, which are notified to us by clients and on which we are briefed by clients.
+- We will comply with relevant codes of practice or regulations as these apply to clients, which are notified to us by clients and on which we are briefed by clients.

 ACCURACY AND RELIABILITY